MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/similar-remarketing-list.md

 **Delete:** Not supported

 ## <a name="parentid"></a>Parent Id
-The Bing Ads identifier of the account or customer.
+The Microsoft Advertising identifier of the account or customer.

 If the [Scope](#scope) is set to *Account*, this is the account ID, and otherwise it is the customer ID.